adam-singer/bench/README.md

 - Bench uses [mirrors] (http://api.dartlang.org/docs/bleeding_edge/dart_mirrors.html) which are currently not supported by dart2js.
-- Bench must be run in the same isolate as the benchmark functions; this requirement may be lifted in the future, although remote invocations don't necessarily make sense for benchmarking so that may never be supported.
+- Bench must be run in the same isolate as the benchmark functions; remote invocations of a benchmark function may not make sense, but could be supported.
 - Bench currently runs *all* of the Benchmark functions in the isolate; we plan to make this more configurable.